KxSystems/docs-v1/docs/ref/peach.md

 ### Threads and globals

-The function is executed within the slave threads, unless the list `x` is a single element list, in which case the function is executed within the main q thread. **Only the main q thread may update global variables**, hence the function executed with `peach` is restricted to updating local variables only; this explains the following ambiguity
+The function is executed within the slave threads, unless the list `x` is a single-item list, in which case the function is executed within the main q thread. **Only the main q thread may update global variables**, hence the function executed with `peach` is restricted to updating local variables only; this explains the following ambiguity
 ```q
 q){`a set x} peach enlist 0
 ```
-works as single element list shortcuts to execute on the main q thread
+works as single-item list shortcuts to execute on the main q thread
 ```q
 q){`a set x} peach 0 1
 ```
-fails, throws `'noupdate` as it is executed from within slave threads.
+fails, signals `'noupdate` as it is executed from within slave threads.

 `peach` defaults to `each` in the case that no slave threads are specified on startup, such that it then executes on the only available thread, the main q thread.
 ```q